 | Circle for Latina Leadership|

-The Circle of Latina Leadership's 2012 class are making
+The Circle of Latina Leadership class is making

 a commitment to serving their community: